-The video below shows the flag football passing tree that I use with my 9-11 year old team.
+The video above shows the flag football passing tree that I use with my 9-11 year old team.

 This passing tree is a little different from the conventional one you’ll generally find if you search online.
 The reason that I decided to go with this one is that it contains the routes we most frequently run.

 The general setup of this passing tree is that odd-numbered routes are run toward the sidelines.
 Even numbered routes are run toward the middle of the field.
 The exceptions to this rule are the 5 and 9 route which are just a hook (5) and a go route (9).

 - Short Out